ahmad-511/Image-Lens/README.md

 # Image-Lens

-Image Lens is a light weight JS code adds a magnifier utility to your images
+Image Lens is a light weight JS code adds a magnifier tool to your images

 ![Image Lens Screenshot](./screenshot.png)